Now What? 5 Looming Challenges For The Affordable Care Act

 Wednesday is the deadline for health insurers to finalize rates for the 2018 individual market open enrollment season, which starts Nov.
 1. Yet there has been no resolution to the question of whether the federal government will continue to reimburse insurers for subsidies known as cost-sharing reductions.
 Those are payments insurers are required to provide to moderate-income enrollees to help them afford deductibles and out-of-pocket costs.
 The law says the federal government is supposed to make those payments, but a lawsuit has left that an open question, and the Trump administration has repeatedly threatened to stop making the payments.

-Without reimbursement of those subsidies, Pennsylvania Health and Human Services Secretary Teresa Miller told the Senate Finance Committee Monday that insurers in her state "reported they would need to request a statewide average increase of 20.3 percent" in the cost of health plan premiums.
+Without reimbursement of those subsidies, Pennsylvania Health and Human Services Secretary Teresa Miller told the Senate Finance Committee Monday, insurers in her state "reported they would need to request a statewide average increase of 20.3 percent" in the cost of health plan premiums.
 Those increases are similar nationwide.

-A bipartisan effort led by Senate Health, Education, Labor and Pensions Committee Chairman Lamar Alexander, R-Tenn., and Sen. Patty Murray, D-Wash., to advance legislation to affirmatively fund the payments was reportedly progressing until Republican leaders stopped them to concentrate on efforts to pass the Graham-Cassidy legislation.
+A bipartisan effort led by Senate Health, Education, Labor and Pensions Committee Chairman Lamar Alexander, R-Tenn., and Patty Murray, D-Wash., to advance legislation to affirmatively fund the payments was reportedly progressing until Republican leaders stopped them to concentrate on efforts to pass the Graham-Cassidy legislation.

 But Alexander and Murray now appear back at it.